studybreak/casio/README.md

 Unique Columns
 --------------
-not currently supporting unique values requires doing a manual lookup if we need to handle them
+Not currently supporting unique values
+Requires doing a manual lookup if you need unique column support Will eventually work, but requires validation hooks are in place, first.